 You asked whether the number holder (NH) and Claimant, who entered into a same-sex

-civil union in Vermont, were validly married under Florida law for purposes of determining
+civil partnership in England, were validly married under Florida law for purposes

 Claimant is validly married to NH under Florida law for determining Claimant’s entitlement

-According to the information provided, R~ (Claimant) and R~ (NH) entered into a civil
+According to the information provided, B~ (Claimant) and A~ (NH) entered into a civil

-union, on September XX, 2000, in B~, Vermont.
+partnership on June XX, 2008, in L~, England.
 Both Claimant and NH are male.
 NH currently

 Insurance Benefits (HIB) on NH’s earnings record.
 Claimant and NH lived in Florida